Holiday Advertising Playbook 2024 Download Playbook New

 What’s the Difference Between Third-Party and First-Party Cookies?

-what's the difference between first-party and third-party cookies
+Difference between first-party, second-party and third-party cookies

 Third-party cookies are set on websites that come from somewhere else.
 Have you ever looked up a pair of shoes and then seen the same shoes in a few different ad positions on other websites?